andrew1007/mrfa-demo/article/part1.md

 In order to see what a fast implementation looks like, first we need to look at one that is slow.

 Here is the god component of a searchable, filterable, and selectable table using local state.
-Because data is required in many locations, this god component needs to manage data and event handlers.
-Data needs to be passed down from the top of the component hierarchy.
+The current data management system forces the god component to manage all data and event handlers.
+Data needs to be repeatedly passed down from the top of the component hierarchy.

 ```jsx
 import { useEffect, useState } from "react";